subedi-saroj/subedi-saroj.github.io/_projects/02_model/index.md

 ---
 layout: post
 title: Irradiation Model and Optimization for DLP Printing
 description: Developed a physics-based irradiation model to simulate voxel-level energy distribution in DLP 3D printing, enabling prediction of cured geometry and croslinking density.
+Implemented an optimization framework to minimize overcuring for dimensional accuracy, maximize energy for mechanical strength, improving both precision and realiability in printed parts.
 skills:
 - Mechanical design and assembly
 - LabVIEW